Skip to main content

 What Is ChatGPT?
 (And What Is AI?)

-Let us start with the basics.
 ChatGPT is a free tool made by a company called OpenAI.
-You type a question or a request, and it writes back a response — almost like texting with a very knowledgeable assistant.
+You type a question or request, and it writes back a response — almost like texting with a very knowledgeable assistant who never gets tired or impatient.

 But what about this "AI" thing everyone keeps talking about?